Amsterdam/mapproxy/README.md

 ```bash
   mapproxy-util serve-develop mapproxy-local.yaml
 ```

 This will spawn a hot reloading wmts server which serves from the objectstore.
-Note that the demo project only only works from zoomlevel 5 but the generated OpenLayers client starts on 0, so you have to zoom to see the tiles appear.
+Note that the layers only work starting from zoomlevel 5 but the generated OpenLayers client does not take the constraints of the layers into account, so you have to zoom to see the tiles appear.

+In this local setup, tms tiles are cached in the `local` directory, which can grow to considerable size if all zoomlevels are requested.

 ---------------------